 - Pipe cleaners

+STEP 1.
 To get started with your crystal flowers, take your pipe cleaners and form flowers!
 Let’s flex those STEAM skills.
-STEM plus Art = STEAM!
+Science plus Art = STEAM!

 Give the kids a handful of colorful pipe cleaners and let them come up with their own cool twisty pipe cleaner flowers.
 Make sure to have extra green pipe cleaners on hand for stems.

-Hint: Double-check the opening of the jar with the size of your shape!
+STEP 2.
+Double-check the opening of the jar with the size of your shape!
 It’s easy to push the pipe cleaner in to start but difficult to pull it out once all the crystals have formed!
-Make sure you can get your flower or bouquet in and out easily!
+Make sure you can get your flower or bouquet in and out easily.
 Also, make sure it is not resting on the bottom of the jar.

 Use the popsicle stick (or pencil) to tie the string around.
 I used a small piece of tape to keep it in place.

-STEP 1: The ratio of borax powder to boiling water is 1:1.
+STEP 3: Make your borax solution.
+The ratio of borax powder to boiling water is 1:1.
 You want to dissolve one tablespoon of borax powder for each cup of boiling water.
 This will make a saturated solution which is a great chemistry concept.

 Since you need to use boiling hot water, adult supervision and assistance is highly recommended.

-STEP 2: Time to add the flowers!
-Make sure the bouquet is fully submerged!
+STEP 4: Time to add the flowers.
+Make sure the bouquet is fully submerged.

 You want to set the jars in a quiet place where they won’t be disturbed.
 No tugging on the string, stirring the solution, or moving the jar around!
 They need to sit still to work their magic.

-STEP 3: The next day, gently lift out your crystal heart ornaments and let them dry on paper towels for an hour or so…
+STEP 6: The next day, gently lift out your crystal flowers and let them dry on paper towels for an hour or so…

 - Color Changing Flowers